 - Resource estimation: Going through each of the resources your project is contingent upon to discover how much you have and where they are being committed.

-- Resource planning: Creating a schedule for where and when resources are going to be applied.
+- Resource management planning: Creating a schedule for where and when resources are going to be applied.

 - Resource breakdown structure: In other words, grouping resources into basic hierarchies that relate to the areas where they will be used.